jayalfredprufrock/nestjs-typebox/README.md

 -   Check for parameter mapping at boot time and throw
 -   RespValidate observable support
 -   Extract logic out of DTO creator so validation observables can also take regular typebox schemas
+-   Add note about Dto "any" behavior for non-object schemas (i.e. unions) (A class can only implement an object type or intersection of object types with statically known members)